dolthub/docs/content/reference/sql/querying-history.md

 history.
 There are several ways to do so.

 Please note: when querying history, the unit of snapshot is the dolt commit.
-SQL transactions commits do not create a dolt commit by default.
+SQL transaction commits do not create a dolt commit by default.

 ## Querying past snapshots with `AS OF`